xinlongli2Star/FedCAGC/README.md

 <p align="center">
   <img src="FedCAGC.png" width="90%">
 </p>
-FedCAGC is designed for **multi-client black-box watermarking in federated learning**.
+FedCAGC is designed for multi-client black-box watermarking in federated learning.
 The method focuses on negative interference among client watermark gradients.
 It maintains historical watermark-gradient prototypes on the server and performs conflict-aware correction only in the final-classifier subspace, while keeping the global aggregation rule as standard FedAvg.

 ## Highlights